ahopgood/ahopgood.github.io/_drafts/2021-07-29-testing-mdc-logging.markdown

 The events in the ListAppender and referenced in the same way you would an element in any list; by accessing the underlying list and then select elements by their index id.

 So for our three test scenarios we know we need to reference the **first** and **second** logging events (the `preHandle` and `afterCompletion` method respectively) and then inspect their MDC contents.
-For each of use and to reduce magic strings I introduced constant integers within the test class to reference these events:
+For ease of use and to reduce magic strings I introduced constant integers within the test class to reference these events:
 ```
 private static final int FIRST_LOGGING_EVENT = 0;
 private static final int SECOND_LOGGING_EVENT = 1;